spectrocloud/librarium/content/docs/04.5-devx/05-app-profile.md

 ## Output Variables

-The variables which are generated once the tier gets deployed.
-It can be consumed by the higher tiers.
+The variables are generated once the tier gets deployed.
+Output variables can be consumed by the higher tiers in the App Profile.

 <br />